sffc/slimerjs-capture/README.md

 - numPages => The number of pages to capture.
 Pages are rectangular, nonoverlapping regions captured starting from the top of the page.
 For example, if height is 200, the first page will be from y=0 to y=200, and the second page will be from y=200 to y=400.
 - callback => Called with a possible error and the output PNG as an array of Node.js Buffers, one per page.

+## Using on Windows

+This module has been tested to work on Windows 10.
+It should in principle work on any version of Windows supported by SlimerJS.

+**Note:** If using on Windows, I have seen issues where running multiple jobs in parallel causes issues with file permissions.
+It is therefore recommended that you run only one slimerjs-capture job at a time.

 ## Contributing and Future Work

 PRs are welcome.
 This module intentionally does not have any fancy build systems or anything.
 It is intended to be run in Node without any preprocessing.
 Use ES5 syntax and follow the code style in the files you are editing (tab indentation and soft wraps).
 Run `npm test` and add new test cases for the feature you are contributing.